-All licence holders are inspected by the ODC to ensure initial and on-going compliance under a compliance program, through planned and unannounced inspections.
+All licence holders undergo inspections by the ODC to ensure initial and on-going compliance under a compliance program, through planned and unannounced inspections.
 The frequency is based on a compliance rating determined for the licence holder, based on previous inspections and compliance history.
-Planned inspections are recovered through fees and the costs of unannounced inspections are included in broader compliance costs.
+Planned inspections costs are recovered through fees, with the costs of unannounced inspections included in broader compliance charges.
 Licence holders will be subject to at least one unannounced inspection in any 12-month period.

 A compliance team undertakes office-based compliance activities and regular and unplanned inspections.
 Regulatory compliance activities include, but are not limited to, ensuring that the licence holders comply with licence conditions, monitoring crops and arranging samples and complaints handling.
-Approximately half of the effort of this team is spent on inspections, the cost of which is recovered through inspection charges.
-The other half of the team's effort is spent on office-based compliance activities.
+Approximately half the effort of this team is on inspections, the cost of which is recovered through inspection charges.
+The other half of the team's effort is office-based compliance activities.

 If required, sampling of cannabis at each licenced premises is also included in compliance costs.
-Samples are taken to confirm that the profile matches the level outlined in the permit granted to the licence holder.
+Samples are taken to confirm that the profile matches the specifications outlined in the permit granted to the licence holder.